xzel23/cabe/README.md

 ## How to build

 Run the shell script `build.sh` to build both packages and run tests.
 When everything succeeds, the script will ask if you want to publish the plugin.
-Answer `n` unless you have updated the maven publish coordinates and want to publish the plugin.
+Answer `n` unless you have updated the publishing coordinates and want to publish the plugin.